Charles Sackville-West, 4th Baron Sackville: Early life and career

 Sackville-West was born in 1870, the second son of Colonel the Hon.
 William Edward Sackville-West and Georgina Dodwell.
 His father was the youngest son of the 5th Earl De La Warr and a younger brother of the 1st and 2nd Barons Sackville.
 As the younger son of a younger son of an earl, Sackville-West was not entitled to any particular style from birth, though his elder brother succeeded to the title of Lord Sackville in 1908.
 On 14 June 1910, however, he and his siblings were granted the style of Honourable by royal decree, to "henceforth have hold and enjoy the same title, rank, place and precedence as would have been due to them if their father, William Edward Sackville-West had survived his brother, the said Lionel Sackville, Baron Sackville, and had thereby succeeded to the title and dignity of Baron Sackville."

 Sackville-West was educated at Winchester College, Hampshire, followed by the Royal Military College, Sandhurst.

 On 18 December 1889, Sackville-West was commissioned into the King's Royal Rifle Corps as a second lieutenant and participated in the 1891 Anglo-Manipur War (for which he was mentioned in dispatches) and the 1892 expedition to Burma.
-He was promoted to lieutenant on 4 November 1891, and appointed an adjutant on 1 May 1894.
+He was promoted to lieutenant on 4 November 1891, and appointed to succeed Reginald Oxley as an adjutant on 1 May 1894.
 By the mid-1890s, Sackville-West was serving as a staff officer in a number of posts.
 He was promoted to captain on 27 January 1898, and on 9 October was seconded to the staff and appointed an aide-de-camp to General Sir Redvers Buller, later a prominent commander in the Second Boer War.
+He also served with the 14 Provisional battalion during this war.
 For his services during the war, Sackville-West received a brevet promotion to major on 29 November 1900, and was also mentioned in dispatches.

 Following his return from the war, Sackville-West was in October 1901 appointed Aide-de-camp to Lieutenant-General Sir Henry Hildyard, Commanding the 1st Army Corps.
-He returned to his regiment in early January 1903, but was posted seconded to attend Staff college the following month, and was appointed a staff captain in January 1905.
+He returned to his regiment in late 1902, but was seconded to attend Staff college early the following year, and was appointed a staff captain in January 1905.
 He was promoted to major on 2 August 1905.
 In 1906, Sackville-West was attached to the Staff College, Camberley, receiving an appointment as a deputy assistant adjutant-general with the temporary rank of lieutenant-colonel on 21 December.
 He was appointed a GSO 2 for the London District on 27 November 1909.
 He was transferred to the War Office in the same grade on 1 October 1910, receiving promotions to brevet lieutenant-colonel and then to substantive lieutenant-colonel on 1 April 1914.